 As a biochemical engineer Chika gets to problem solve and help change people's lives.Chika's research focuses on optimizing the process for making biopharmaceutical drugs to improve the lives of those with cancer!

-Okay so why did i choose to become an engineer?
-I would say I fell into engineering.
+Why did i choose to become an engineer?

-I'd initially applied to do medicine right at the start of my undergraduate degree, and I got into one place for medicine but biochemical engineering was my backup choice.
-So when I came to UCL and I visited the department it just felt like a good fit!
-And as the years went along I started to really enjoy the degree and content.
+I'd initially applied to do medicine right at the start of my undergraduate degree, and I got into one university for medicine but biochemical engineering was my backup choice.
+When I came to UCL and I visited the department, it just felt like a good fit!
+As the years went along I started to really enjoy the degree and content.

-You're not necessarily doing the same thing for long periods of time.
+You're also not necessarily doing the same thing for long periods of time.
 There will come a point where there'll be something that no one else has kind of tried to solve before.
-You can then take some time out to really evaluate what can be done and come up with new ideas.
-So I'd say space to it to innovate is probably what I like the most about my job.
+You can then take some time to really evaluate what can be done and come up with new ideas.

-For my PhD research I focus on kind of optimizing the purification process for biopharmaceutical drugs to treat cancer.
+For my PhD research I focus on improving the process for biopharmaceutical drugs to treat cancer.

-So in a small way I made a contribution to a much larger project which is towards bettering the lives of those with cancer.
-That was that was really interesting to be a part of and I did that in collaboration with a biopharmaceutical company called Eli Lilly.
+In a small way, I made a contribution to a much larger project bettering the lives of those with cancer.
+It was really interesting to be a part of, and I did that in collaboration with a biopharmaceutical company called Eli Lilly.

-That was great and but more recently I'm involved with projects that are mainly to do with science engagement and outreach and equality diversity inclusion projects.
-I would hope to say that the work that I've done has made an impact in bringing people in to understand more about what biochemical engineers do: How we apply ourselves in society, and encouraging young people to look into biochemical engineering as an option.
+More recently I'm involved with projects that are to do with science outreach, and equality, diversity and inclusion projects.
+I would hope that the work that I've done has made an impact in helping people to understand more about what biochemical engineers do: how we apply ourselves in society, and encouraging young people to look into biochemical engineering as an option.

-If you enjoy the applied sciences, you enjoy the applied mathematics, and you enjoy the space that there is to contribute to society in a range of different ways - I would say that you can't go wrong with engineering.
+The advice that I would give to someone considering engineering is - go for it!
+You don't always need to know what you want to do.
+If you enjoy the applied sciences, applied mathematics, and you enjoy contributing to society in a range of different ways - I would say that you can't go wrong with engineering.